Connecting to SAP #

 Legacy storage mode (connection string)

-Obfuscates SAP connection password so it’s not stored in clear text.
-Switched on per default when activating Legacy storage mode.
+Masks SAP connection password.
+This option is switched on per default when activating Legacy storage mode.

 Internal Table Function States the function module used for Xtract IS’ internal communication with SAP (e.g., retrieving the metadata).
 To change the selected function module, type the name of function module manually.
 Using another function module can be necessary when adding permission restrictions within the functional module.